 Fortunately, they are still being made.
 One source is Mitchell Andrus, who makes a wide variety of surface mounted and recessed period medicine cabinets. if you need a size the Mitchell does not make, then contact us and we will custom build one.
 Since there were no standards for medicine cabinet sizing, an odd size is commonly needed.

-All Arts & Crafts mouldings were simple and lacking the often intricate ornamentation of the Victorian Era.
+All Arts & Crafts moldings were simple and lacking the often intricate ornamentation of the Victorian Era.
 But they were almost always heavy and deep.

-A base moulding 8" tall and 7/8" thick was not uncommon (compared to the current standard of 3-1/2" tall and 3/8" thick).
-If the bath did not feature a wainscot, a chair height horizontal moulding should be applied between 36" and 42" from the floor.
-This moulding divided the wall horizontally and helped make a small room appear larger.
+A base molding 8" tall and 7/8" thick was not uncommon (compared to the current standard of 3-1/2" tall and 3/8" thick).
+If the bath did not feature a wainscot, a chair height horizontal molding should be applied between 36" and 42" from the floor.
+This molding divided the wall horizontally and helped make a small room appear larger.

-Wood mouldings would normally be painted, but sometimes varnished woods typical of the period were used: oak, elm and gum.
-If the original moulding in your bath is painted, odds are it was always painted, and the wood used was first growth pine.
+Wood moldings would normally be painted, but sometimes varnished woods typical of the period were used: oak, elm, and gum.
+If the original molding in your bath is painted, odds are it was always painted, and the wood used was first growth pine.
 It is almost impossible to strip this wood and remove all the paint that has penetrated into the very pores of the wood.
 But if the original wood was oak, it was probably varnished originally, then painted over the varnish.
-These mouldings are fairly easy to strip, and should be stripped and revarnished to reveal the beautiful old growth oak underneath.Arts & Crafts Resources
+These moldings are fairly easy to strip and should be stripped and revarnished to reveal the beautiful old growth oak underneath.Arts & Crafts Resources